Eric Martinez Solis

 My contribution developing Sociomantics design system

-Because of my previous experience developing websites and having a good grasp on UX design principles, I started to work in the Web Styling team that took care of the Sociomanic design system.
-I developed many of the components of the system itself and worked closely with the UX team.
-We developed a system that was the building cornerstone of our B2B platform interfaces.
+Because of my previous experience developing websites and having a good grasp on UX design principles, I started to work in the Web Styling team that took care of the Sociomanic design system called Nessie.

-We launched Lochness, a visualization user interface for React.js design systems, very similar to what Storybook came to be later, but developed in-house.
+Together with Nessie, we launched Lochness, a visualization user interface for React.js design systems, very similar to what Storybook came to be later, but developed in-house.
 It had a lot of very useful features, including visualization of components and a drag-and-drop builder.

 • Component Library Base & Usage